Ancient Egyptian King Unas

 Some historians believe that the reign of Unas marked the end of the golden age of the Old Kingdom.
 The advent of the 6th dynasty was the end of the grand beginning of Egypt.
 The country then slipped into the disappointments of the first intermediate period.
-The king ruled for a long time, but there are no actual reports of Unas's ruling span.
-His funerary complex is wonderfully preserved, but despite this very little is known about the king.
+The king ruled for a long time, but no reports of Unas's ruling span exist.
+His funerary complex is wonderfully preserved, but despite this, very little is known about the king.

 The Pyramid Unas Built

-The king built a pyramid in Saqqara, and this was the smallest of all the royal pyramids built during the Old Kingdom.
-It was accompanied by a mortuary complex with different valley temples.
-These temples were linked by a causeway, and it was beautifully decorated with some of the best-painted reliefs ever discovered.
+The king built a pyramid in Saqqara, the most miniature royal pyramids constructed during the Old Kingdom.
+A mortuary complex with different valley temples accompanied it.
+A causeway linked these temples, and it was beautifully decorated with some of the best-painted reliefs ever discovered.
 These were the best evidence of the royal iconography.
-Unas was also the first of all pharaohs that carved and painted the pyramid texts on the walls of the pyramid chambers themselves.
-In fact, this was undoubtedly a major innovation followed by his successors.
+Unas was also the first of all pharaohs who carved and painted the pyramid texts on the walls of the pyramid chambers.
+This was undoubtedly a significant innovation followed by his successors.

 Magic Spells on the Walls

 It was Unas who created the practice of listing some magic spells on the walls of the tomb.
 The burial chamber contained the remains of a mummy.
 These included the skull, shin, and the right arm.
-However, whether these belonged to the king is not known.
-Near the pyramid, some mastabas contained the burials of the consorts of the king.
+However, whether these belonged to the king has yet to be discovered.
+Near the pyramid, some mastabas contained the burials of the king's consorts.
 The pyramid was undoubtedly a rich source of inspiration to many.